 Additionally, abusing methadone increases a person’s risk of overdose.
 A methadone overdose can be incredibly dangerous and even deadly if not properly treated.
 Side effects of an overdose include clammy skin, shallow breath, coma, and convulsions.
 If you believe someone is suffering from a methadone overdose, seek medical help immediately.

-Getting Help For Methadone Abuse And Addiction
+Getting Help For Methadone Use And Addiction

 To learn more about the dangers of using methadone recreationally or to get more information on the addiction treatment programs we offer, contact an Vertava Health treatment specialist today.
+Call us at 844-470-0410.